Kurrawong/prezmanifest/README.md

 ## Background concepts & other resources

-The amin documentation for Prez Manifests - what they are, how to make them etc., is online at <https://prez.dev>, however, here are also two concepts referred to above, summarised.
+The admin documentation for Prez Manifests - what they are, how to make them etc., is online at <https://prez.dev>, however, here are also two concepts referred to above, summarised.

 ### Conformance Claims